Help Me Help You launches new food pantry program to fight childhood hunger in Long Beach

-The organization Help Me Help You (HMHY) has initiated the new Nutrition Knights program to provide access to free, nutritious groceries at LBUSD schools in order to combat the food insecurity that has been increasingly faced by children and families during the coronavirus pandemic.
+The community based non-profit organization Help Me Help You (HMHY) has initiated the new Nutrition Knights program to provide and encourage access to free, nutritious groceries at LBUSD schools in order to combat the food insecurity that has been increasingly faced by children and families during the coronavirus pandemic.

 Before the pandemic arrived in the United States, one in seven children were living in a household that was experiencing food insecurity, but that rate has now grown to one in four children, according to an HMHY press release.

 Children from low-income families who were receiving free school meals through the State Food Program also had the process complicated during the stay at home orders when schools were ordered to close.
-Although meals were still distributed at “Grab-and-Go” sites, there are only a limited number of these locations.
+Although meals were still distributed at “Grab-and-Go” sites, there are only a limited number of sites in the Long Beach Unified School District.

 According to the Food Research & Action Center (FRAC), food insecurity has been tied to poor health, developmental risks, mental health issues and substandard educational outcomes.